-Data representation inside Qlik Sense
+Data representation

 In order to understand data interpretation and number formatting in Qlik Sense, it is necessary to know how data is stored internally by the program.
 All of the data loaded into Qlik Sense is available in two representations: as a string and as a number.